crime-analyst-990x358

 • Accreditation: Higher Learning Commission (HLC)

-Indiana State University offers an online bachelor of science (BS) in intelligence analysis that prepares students for public or private work.
-The program highlights the evolving nature of intelligence analysis, focusing on using new academic research and analysis methods.
+Indiana State University offers an online bachelor of science (BS) in intelligence analysis that prepares students for work in either the public or private sector.
+The program highlights the evolving nature of intelligence analysis, focusing on the use of new academic research and analysis methods.

 Core courses focus on criminal justice and intelligence analysis, covering topics such as ethics in criminal justice; strategic intelligence; an introduction to intelligence analysis; and research methods of criminal justice.
 Through their electives, students may choose one of four concentrations: counterintelligence, criminal intelligence, intelligence collection, or intelligence operations.